|

 College ground where we conducted our sporting activities.
 There was a lot of cacophony going on and, short of jumping from bench

 to bench, we did everything.
+All of a sudden,

 in walked our Headmaster Moshai.
 There was a pin-drop silence resembling the ambience at Wonderers a few hours after the boisterous